Two Irishmen charged with murder in Australia

 The charges were upgraded to murder after the man died in hospital on Monday morning.

-New South Wales police issued a statement confirming that both men have now been charged with murder.
+New South Wales police issued a statement confirming both men have now been charged with murder.

 It said: “Two men – aged 21 and 24 – were arrested by detectives from Burwood Police Area Command at the time and charged with reckless grievous bodily harm in company and affray.